Shaleeta/607-2024/casestudy.md

 ### Limitations:
 Precision in handling bleed and fold marks.
 Canva doesn't offer as fine-tuned control over these elements.
 Also, advanced features such as precise typography control and complex layout options.

+## Project 1 / Bithi

+### Tool
+Adobe InDesign

+### Benefits
+Great for large size prints and image quality and bleeds.
+Easy to doccument setup and formats.
+I think perticularly this project is not for Canva depending on its requirement for large print.
+Canva has a specific size limitations for print.